Fibonacci retracement levels: The secret sauce to spotting market moves

 What’s the deal with Fibonacci numbers?

-This pattern shows up everywhere in nature-from the spirals of seashells to the way sunflower seeds are arranged.
-And, as it turns out, financial markets seem to follow these same proportions.
-Pretty cool, right?
+This pattern shows up everywhere in nature: from the spirals of seashells to the way sunflower seeds are arranged.
+These proportions also appear in market price behaviour — impressive precision in action.

 How Fibonacci retracement levels work

-The Fibonacci retracement tool draws seven horizontal lines on a price chart, pinpointing where support or resistance levels might pop up after a price swing.
+The Fibonacci retracement tool builds horizontal levels at key percentages based on a price move, helping anticipate support or resistance zones.
 These key levels are:

 • 0% (starting point of the trend)